Mrs Sarah Forster, Faculty Leader

-Topics delivered in Key Stage 4 are varied and include: Shakespeare; Spoken Language; poetry from ‘The Moon on the Tides’ Anthology; Creative Writing and various fiction texts and non-fiction as this features heavily in the language exam.
+Topics delivered in Key Stage 4 are varied and include: Shakespeare; 19th Century novel, modern texts, Spoken Language; Power and Conflict Poetry from the Anthology; Creative Writing and various fiction texts and non-fiction as this features heavily in the language and literature exam.

 The analytical and critical thinking skills acquired during Key Stage four prepare young people for Further Education and Employment.

 Creative Writing Club Creative Writing Club is a fun, exciting and competitive group with over 30 members from years 7-9.
 The aim of the group is to enrich, enthuse and excite our students whilst also develop their creativity and writing skills.

 Many of the students have succeeded in getting their work published in a plethora of poetry and short story books which are all to be found in the Learning Hub.
 This club is open to everyone and runs at lunchtimes in the Learning Hub.